egonSchiele/contracts.ruby/TUTORIAL.md

 If `failure_callback` returns `false`, the method that the contract is guarding will not be called (the default behaviour).

+## Method overloading

+You can use contracts for method overloading!
+For example, here's a factorial function without method overloading:

+    Contract Num => Num
+    def fact x
+      if x == 1
+        x
+      else
+        x * fact(x - 1)
+      end
+    end

+Here it is again, re-written with method overloading:

+    Contract 1 => 1
+    def fact x
+      x
+    end

+    Contract Num => Num
+    def fact x
+      x * fact(x - 1)
+    end

+For an argument, each function will be tried in order.
+The first function that doesn't raise a `ContractError` will be used.
+So in this case, if x == 1, the first function will be used.
+For all other values, the second function will be used.

 ## Misc

 Please submit any bugs [here](https://github.com/egonSchiele/contracts.ruby/issues) and I'll try to get them resolved ASAP!